Brian Ah Yat: Professional career

 After going undrafted in the 1999 NFL draft, Ah Yat played for the Hawaii Hammerheads of the Indoor Professional Football League in 1999.

 In May 1999, Ah Yat left the Hammerheads to sign with the Winnipeg Blue Bombers of the Canadian Football League (CFL).
 He dressed in all 18 games for the Blue Bombers during the 1999 CFL season and threw two incomplete passes.
 He dressed in nine games in 2000 but did not record any statistics.
 Ah Yat dressed in 18 games for the second season, starting one, in 2001, completing 14 of 27 passes (51.9%) for 188 yards, two touchdowns, and two interceptions.
 He became a free agent in February 2002.

 Ah Yat signed with the Chicago Rush of the Arena Football League on December 5, 2002.
 He played in two games, starting one, for the Rush during the 2002 season, completing three of 12 passes (25.0%) for 43 yards, one touchdown, and one interception.

 Coaching career

 Ah Yat has spent time as a high school football coach in Hawaii, including stints as the offensive coordinator and quarterbacks coach at Damien Memorial School, and the quarterbacks coach at Kamehameha High School.

 Personal life

 As of 2021, Ah Yat was working at a radiology facility.
 He and his family also previously owned a bakery company in Montana.

-As of 2024, his son Keali’i Ah Yat is also a quarterback for Montana.
+As of 2024, his son Keali’i Ah Yat is University of Montana's quarterback.